 Effects on Debt

 The impact of a rising CPI on debt can be mixed.
 On one hand, inflation can reduce the real value of fixed-rate debt, such as mortgages.
-This means that the payments become easier to manage over time as wages and prices rise.
-On the other hand, rising interest rates, which often accompany inflation, can increase the cost of borrowing for new loans and credit card debt.
+In real terms, this means that the payments become easier to manage over time as wages and prices rise.
+Looking at it differently, rising interest rates, which often accompany inflation, can increase the cost of borrowing for new loans and credit card debt.

 Changes in Spending Habits